+Filed b by the Registrant

+Filed b by a Party other than the Registrant □

+Check the appropriate box

+Preliminary Proxy Statement

+Confidential, for U Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+X Definitive Proxy Statement

+Definitive Addition onal Materials

+Soliciting Materia al Pursuant to Section 240.14a-11(c) or Section 240.14a-12

+SPAR Group, Inc.

+(Name of Registrant as Specified In Its Charter)

+N/A

+N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+X No fee required

+(1) on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 lass of securities to which transaction applies:

+(1)

-Filed by the Registrant (X) Filed by a Party other than the Registrant \square Chec k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 SPAR Group, Inc. (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): X No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(2) Aggregate nun nber of securities to which transaction applies:

+(3) or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing and state how it was determined):

+(4) Proposed max mum aggregate value of transaction:

+(5) Total fee paid:

+Check box if a ously with preliminary materials. ny part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid entify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-Amount Previously Paid:
+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed: